Dashlane Review: Is It the Best Password Manager in 2025?

 • 1 GB secure encrypted file storage.

-All free password managers have limitations, so I recommend getting a premium password manager that provides unrestricted access to all features.
+That said, all free password managers have limitations, so I recommend getting a premium password manager that provides unrestricted access to all features.
 Dashlane Free includes a 30-day free trial of Dashlane Premium, so you can give it a try to see if Dashlane is right for you.

 Dashlane Premium — Great Value, All Features Included